Moore Street: Planning controversy

 The Minister of Heritage, Heather Humphreys, with the support of the Government cabinet, lodged an appeal against this decision, the hearing of which was scheduled for late December 2017.

 The Save Moore Street 2016 campaign group has also organised a number of public events.
 Campaigners and traders have claimed that the street market is being run down deliberately.

 In popular culture

 Moore Street market is shown in the 2014 film Mrs. Brown's Boys D'Movie.
-The title character of Mrs. Brown is shown to run a family-owned market, passed down from eldest daughter since 1802.
+The title character of Mrs. Brown is shown to run a family-owned market, passed down from the eldest daughter since 1802.
 The market comes under threat from developers who wish to turn the street into a giant shopping centre.

-The street is also the subject of the best-selling book Moore Street - The Story of Dublin's Market District by historian Barry Kennerk.
-Kennerk demonstrates that Moore Street was once just part of a larger commercial area.
-His work is the first to recount the entire history of street-trading in the locality since the eighteenth century, taking in thoroughfares that are now covered by the Ilac Centre shopping complex.
-These included Little Denmark Street, Cole's Lane, Anglesea Market and Riddell's Row.

-On 3 February 2013, the Irish Independent remarked that although Kennerk welcomes plans to acknowledge the part that Moore Street played during the 1916 Rising, its rejuvenation as a battlefield historical quarter should not come at the expense of the area's "soul".
-A broader interpretation of the Casual Trading Act (1995) could facilitate a more viable business model - one that allows traders to engage in the sale of craft goods and finished food products, thus helping to ensure the market's protection as a cultural treasure.
-Part of Kennerk's vision for the area also includes moving the 'footprint' of the market east into Moore Lane and Henry Place with lock-up facilities and garages turned into businesses, thus helping to recreate a sense of the market district that once existed prior to the 1970s.
-It could become the Camden Market of Dublin.

 Moore Street was the subject of the second CIVIC LIFE film by filmmakers Joe Lawlor and Christine Molloy, starring members of the Dublin-based African production company, Arambe.